shorebirdtech/docs/docs/troubleshooting.md

 ## I see a `The release artifact contains native changes` warning when running `shorebird patch`, even though I haven't changed Swift/Objective-C/Kotlin/Java code

-The `shorebird patch` will print this warning if it detects changes to files in your app that correspond to native code changes (`.dex` files on Android, files in the `Runner.app` directory on iOS).
+The `shorebird patch` command will print this warning if it detects changes to files in your app that correspond to native code changes (`.dex` files on Android, files in the `Runner.app` directory on iOS).
 This does not always mean that your patch will not work, but because shorebird cannot be sure that the changes are safe, and because Shorebird can't patch non-Dart code, it prints a warning.

 This can be caused by a number of things.
 The most common causes are: